Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Objectives and applications

 \paragraph{Adversarial examples} Adversarial examples have recently generated substantial interest from the visual deep learning community~\citep{goodfellow2015adversarialattacks,akhtar2018adversarial,tramer2017ensemble}, because a model that is very susceptible to adversarial attacks (the use of adversarial examples) is not as trustworthy.
-Prominent examples from image data present pictures with small perturbations -- often undetectable to a human observer -- that "trick" the ML model into false classification, whereas the original image was classified correctly.
 Adversarial examples are well-known in image data~\citep{wiyatno2019adversarial_images} but have been shown in other types of data, such as text~\citep{huq2020adversarial_text}, sequence~\citep{cheng2020adversarial_sequence}, or tabular data~\citep{ballet2019adversarial_tabular}.
-Oftentimes, adversarial examples generated through perturbation are in focus, but different adversarial attacks generally lead to different measures~\citep{paschali2018generalizability}.
-A popular metric to assess robustness in the context of adversarial examples is adversarial accuracy~\citep{tsipras2019robustness, madry2018adversarial_accuracy,mao2019metric}.
-Adversarial accuracy measures the percentage of samples that are (still) correctly classified after the adversarial attack~\citep{tsipras2019robustness}.
-In practice the user would conduct the adversarial attack and then calculate adversarial accuracy from the new predictions.
-For adversarial perturbations in an $\varepsilon$-ball around each point, a typical adversarial attack in classification, it can be defined as:
+We present two additional metrics initially proposed in~\citet{bastani2016neuralnetrobustness}: \begin{itemize} \item \textbf{Adversarial Accuracy} is often used to assess robustness~\citep{tsipras2019robustness, madry2018adversarial_accuracy,mao2019metric}.
+Adversarial accuracy measures the percentage of samples that are (still) correctly classified after the adversarial attack~\citep{tsipras2019robustness}; for perturbations in an $\varepsilon$-ball around each point, a typical adversarial attack in classification, it can be defined as:

 where $c_x$ is the respective class label.
-Two metrics for adversarial robustness in computer vision were originally defined in~\citet{bastani2016neuralnetrobustness} and have also been employed by~\citet{buzhinsky2020metrics}: \textit{adversarial frequency} and \textit{adversarial severity}.
-Adversarial frequency $\phi$ is measured as the accuracy on a worst-case input in an $\ell_{p}$ $\varepsilon$-ball around each point $x_{*}$:
+In practice the user would conduct the adversarial attack and then calculate adversarial accuracy from the new predictions. \item \textbf{Adversarial Frequency} (originally proposed in ~\citet{bastani2016neuralnetrobustness}) is measured as the accuracy on a worst-case input in an $\ell_{p}$ $\varepsilon$-ball around each point $x_{*}$: